New York Yankees vs. Baltimore Orioles Results, Stats, and Recap - September 4, 2020 Gametracker

-Gary Sanchez homered and Brett Gardner drove in two runs for the Yankees, who have won 18 in a row at Camden Yards - tied for the second-longest road streak in major league history by one team against another.
-The record is 19, by Brooklyn at Cincinnati from 1947-49.
+He was outdone by Orioles starter Jorge Lopez (1-0), who gave up three runs - none earned - over five innings.

+''I thought he threw the ball great.
+He really shouldn't haven't given up any runs,'' Hyde said. ''We didn't help him out.''

-Recalled from New York's alternate site before the game, Andujar entered as a pinch runner in the seventh and stayed in the game at third base.
-His single to right against Travis Lakins Sr. (2-2) made it 5-4, and Clint Frazier followed with an RBI single.
+In the opener, Andujar was recalled before the game, entered as a pinch runner in the seventh and stayed in at third base.
+His single to right against Travis Lakins Sr. (2-2) made it 5-4, and Frazier followed with an RBI single.

 Jonathan Holder (2-0) worked the eighth and Chad Green got three outs for his first save.
 Holder ran for himself after New York burned the designated hitter and scored on Andujar's single.